erasmus-without-paper/ewp-specs-api-omobility-las/endpoints/index.md

 This endpoint allows the receiving institution to access a list of all learning agreements it can read on the sending institution's server.

+Only learning agreements currently approved by the student and the sending HEI should be returned.

 Request method
 --------------